 Tom's words showed me the depth of his understanding of research as well as portrayed him as a conscientious researcher.
-Aligned with Giampapa's (2011) suggestion that we are inextricably linked with what and how we do research, Tom seems to have positioned himself as a reflexive researcher and one that understands the multiplicity of identities.
+Aligned with Giampapa's (2011) suggestion that we are inextricably linked with what and how we do research, Tom seemed to have positioned himself as a reflexive researcher and one that understood the multiplicity of identities.
 His epistemological and ontological preferences were unambiguous (he never considered practicing qualitative research methods, as I gathered during our interview) and transparent (he was reflexive in the way he unpacked the nature of quantitative methodology, as seen in Excerpt 5).
-Since research identity has been said to mold and sustain over time (Edwards & Burns, 2016), the transition points on academic paths become even more pivotal.
+Since research identity has been said to mold and sustain over time (Edwards & Burns, 2016), the transitions on academic paths become even more pivotal.
 Tom was aware of when and how he came to position himself as a researcher.
-What's more, Tom echoed Donato et al.'s (2015) claim that building "collegial relationships" during doctoral study is one way to develop the needed ability to "communicate and work with others [...] in an academically and humanly manner" (p.
+What is more, Tom echoed Donato et al.'s (2015) claim that building "collegial relationships" during doctoral study is one way to develop the needed ability to "communicate and work with others [...] in an academically and humanly manner" (p.
 225), an elaboration of Wenger's (1998) situated learning theory.
-Tom admitted that his work with university colleagues helped to shape whom he was as a researcher.
-His words indicate that he has understood the value of collaborative relations early in the process of forming his professional identity.
+Tom admitted that his work with university colleagues helped to shape who he was as a researcher.
+His words indicated that he had understood the value of collaborative relations early in the process of forming his professional identity.

 In a nutshell, Tom experienced the re-shaping of his identities.
 He recognized the importance of training to become a mindful researcher.
-He seemed pretty set on carrying on with the quantitative research in his doctoral work and beyond it, just like he had stated in his predoctoral artifacts.
-His journey seems to have exemplified a dynamic re-shaping process as well as relevant ways in which he approached research and their gravity on researcher identity formation.
+He seemed pretty set on carrying on with the quantitative research in his doctoral work and beyond it, just like he had stated in his pre-doctoral artifacts.
+His journey seemed to have exemplified a dynamic re-shaping process as well as relevant ways in which he approached research and their gravity on researcher identity formation.

-Who am I now?
+Who Am I Now?

-Tom did not depict any dichotomy in the way he was describing his teacher and researcher identity reconstruction processes, which supports Taylor's (2015) appeal to debunk perceiving teacher and researcher identities as binary terms.
-Tom's experiences seem to have portrayed identity re-shaping as a dynamic multifaceted development (Cheung, 2015), leading to a formation of two whole entities rather than one fragmented (Xu, 2014) or hybridized identity.
+Tom did not depict any dichotomy in the way he described his teacher and researcher identity (re)construction processes, which supports Taylor's (2017) appeal to debunk perceiving teacher and researcher identities as binary terms.
+Tom's experiences seemed to have portrayed identity re-shaping as a dynamic multifaceted development (Cheung, 2015), leading to a formation of two whole entities rather than one fragmented (Xu, 2014) or hybridized identity.
 Tom moved between teacher and researcher identities in fluid ways, which were not free of obstacles, nonetheless.